sourcegraph/sourcegraph-public-snapshot/doc/dev/product/index.md

 ### Meetings

-Project planning is a continuous process, punctuated with meetings to (hopefully) ensure everyone is on the same page.
+Project planning is a continuous process, punctuated with meetings to ensure everyone is on the same page.

 The agenda for a project planning kickoff or checkin is: